 Cardiac tamponade is an emergency condition in which fluid accumulates in the pericardium (sac in which the heart is enclosed).
-The buildup of fluid results in ineffective pumping of the blood which can lead to pulseless arrest.
+The buildup of fluid results in the ineffective pumping of the blood which can lead to cardiac arrest.
 ECG symptoms include narrow QRS complex and rapid heart rate.
-Physical signs include jugular vein distention (JVD), no pulse or difficulty palpating a pulse, and muffled heart sounds due to fluid inside the pericardium.
+Physical signs include jugular vein distention (JVD), no pulse or difficulty palpating a pulse, and muffled heart sounds due to the fluid inside the pericardium.
 The recommended treatment for cardiac tamponade is pericardiocentesis.

-Tension pneumothorax occurs when air is allowed to enter the plural space and is prevented from escaping naturally.
-This leads to a build up of tension that causes shifts in the intrathroacic structure that can rapidly lead to cardiovascular collapse and death.
-ECG signs include narrow QRS complexes and slow heart rate.
+Tension pneumothorax occurs when air is allowed to enter the pleural space and is prevented from escaping naturally.
+This leads to a build-up of tension that causes shifts in the intrathoracic structure that can rapidly lead to cardiovascular collapse and death.
+ECG signs include narrow QRS complexes and rapid heart rate.
 Physical signs include JVD, tracheal deviation, unequal breath sounds, difficulty with ventilation, and no pulse felt with CPR.
 Treatment of tension pneumothorax is needle decompression.

 Thrombosis (heart: acute, massive MI)

 Coronary thrombosis is an occlusion or blockage of blood flow within a coronary artery caused by blood that has clotted within the vessel.
 The clotted blood causes an acute myocardial infarction which destroys heart muscle and can lead to sudden death depending on the location of the blockage.

 ECG signs during PEA indicating coronary thrombosis include ST-segment changes, T-wave inversions, and/or Q waves.
-Physical signs include: elevated cardiac markers on lab test.
+Physical signs include elevated cardiac markers on lab tests.

 For patients with cardiac arrest and without known pulmonary embolism (PE), routine fibrinolytic treatment given during CPR has shown no benefit and is not recommended.

-Treatments for coronary thrombosis before cardiac arrest include use of fibrinolytic therapy, or PCI (percutaneous coronary intervention).
+Treatments for coronary thrombosis before cardiac arrest include the use of fibrinolytic therapy, or PCI (percutaneous coronary intervention).
 The most common PCI procedure is coronary angioplasty with or without stent placement.

 Thrombosis (lungs: massive pulmonary embolism)